PawHHansen/pawhansen.org/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a data scientist and PhD student currently finishing my dissertation in Political Science at the University of Copenhagen.
-My research centers on welfare encounters between frontline workers and their clients.
+I am a PhD Candidate working on experimental public administration research.
+In my research, I study how frontline workers make professional judgements and decisions, and how these affect citizens.
+I hold an MSc in Political Science.

-My interests covers data visualization, statistical simulation, and communicating statistics to practitioners.
-Also, I'm passionate about sourdough baking, coffee with friends, and semi-gloomy Norwegian novels.
-I live in Copenhagen with my fiance and and our baby boy, Jakob.
+My academic interests include data visualization, statistical simulation, and communicating statistics to practitioners.
+I also happen to love sourdough baking, having coffee with friends, and reading gloomy Norwegian novels at night (Petterson, Espedal, Knausgaard).
+I live in Copenhagen with my fiancé and and our baby boy, Jakob.